Solutions · Use case

 Which Veso AI services ship agentic workflows?

 agentic workflows ships under our Generative AI Consulting, Custom Software Development, AI Integration Services service lines, depending on the integration surface and the build-vs-platform trade-off.
-Most engagements draw on more than one — the boundary between consulting, custom build, and integration is a scoping decision we make explicit during discovery.
+Most engagements draw on more than one.
+The boundary between consulting, custom build, and integration is a scoping decision we make explicit during discovery.

 How does a agentic workflows engagement typically start?

-With a paid two-week discovery: workshops with leadership and operators, an evaluation-set assembled with your subject-matter experts, and a fixed-fee proposal for the next gate.
-The evaluation set anchors every subsequent decision — model choice, prompt strategy, retrieval design — so quality is measurable from week one, not from go-live.
+We spend two weeks with your leadership and operators, build an evaluation set with your subject-matter experts, and come back with a clear plan and a clear price.
+That evaluation set anchors every decision after it (model choice, prompt strategy, retrieval design) so quality is measurable from week one, not from go-live.